Aircoookie/WLED-Docs/docs/basics/getting-started.md

 Go to the IP `4.3.2.1` in your browser.
 You should also be able to use the embedded DNS server and connect to `wled.me` if in access point mode.

-**4.** Click on the _Config_ icon to edit settings like connecting the module to your home WiFi.
+**4.** Click on the _Config_ (gear) icon to edit settings like connecting the module to your home WiFi.

-**5.** Check on your router device list for the IP of the WLED device inside of your local network.
+**5.** Check the device list in your router's user interface for the IP of the WLED device within your local network.
 For easier discovery, use the WLED app!
 Have fun with the WLED software!

 ### Default GPIO Usage